 - Shape the mixture into cookies and bake about 10-12 minutes.

-- Let the cookies cool for 2 minutes, place candy eyes on them, if using, and remove to a rack.
+- Let the cookies cool for 2 minutes, remove to a rack and place candy eyes on them, if using.

 See more alternatives in the ingredients section above.